tcoopman/hugo-blog/content/workshop/elixir-and-nerves.md

 ## What?

-Have you ever played looked at elixir and thought, this looks like a cool language with nice features.
-This is a language that I want to know?
+Have you ever looked at elixir and thought, this looks like a cool language with nice features.
+This is a language that I want to know!
 Have you ever thought about toying with a raspberry pi or an arduino, playing with some leds, buttons, but never got around to it, or thought it would take too much time to start with it.
-Maybe you're just interested in functional programming, or you want to learn a new programming language?
+Maybe you're just interested in functional programming or you want to learn a new programming language?

 This is your chance to do all of this!
 In this beginner friendly elixir workshop we will learn the basics of elixir by building our own [pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-If you this sounds like something you want to change, then come to this one day, *high intensity* workshop.
+If this sounds like something you want to change, then come to this one day, *high intensity* workshop.

-You want a bit more convincing, you want to know what this elixir or nerves is?
-Read on to see if this is something for you!
+Want more convincing, you want to know what this elixir or nerves is?
+Read on to see if this is something for you! ([Convinced](#convinced))

 ### Elixir